FTC Endorsement Guidelines for Influencer and UGC Content

 UGC for Skincare Brands: Strategy, Examples, Compliance

-Highest conversion lift of any beauty subcategory (+34%), and the strictest regulation.
-Claim restrictions, before/after compliance, GDPR overlap.
+The highest conversion lift of any beauty subcategory (+34%), and the strictest regulation.
+Claim restrictions, before/after compliance, and the GDPR overlap most brands miss.

 - Strategy